 The HRA and CPED will provide procedures in the Procedural Manual, see Section VII(B), or supplements thereto, for reviewing applications to the extent required by the above provisions.
 Such procedures will require that the taxpayer/owner (i) submit an application on forms provided by the HRA or CPED containing substantially the same information as required for housing credit dollar amount applications to the extent determined by the HRA or CPED to be necessary to make the determinations required above, (ii) submit nonrefundable application review fees and special tax counsel fees as determined by the HRA or CPED, not to exceed the fees established in the Procedural Manual, and an opinion of counsel that the buildings qualify for an allocation of Credits under Section 42(h)(4) of the Code.
-Neither the threshold requirements in Article VIII C or Article VIII G nor the Selection Priorities and Preference Priorities provided in Article IX will apply to such projects.
+The requirements in Article VIII C will not apply to such projects.
 For purposes of Section 42(m)(1)(D) of the Code, this Plan shall be deemed the qualified allocation plan applicable to projects located in the City of Minneapolis or the City of Saint Paul.